Kentucky Derby

 Exacta

 Pick the first two finishers in exact order.
-An Exacta box (both orders) on Commandment / Further Ado would cost $4 at $1 base.
-With Brad Cox training both, he'll know which horse to position where.
+An Exacta box on Commandment / Further Ado would cost $4 at $1 base.
+With Brad Cox training both horses, he controls the positioning of each β a unique tactical edge that no other trainer can match in this field.

 Trifecta